Nordix/metal3-dev-tools/wow/ipa-ironic-build.md

 As part of 5. step of the Ironic build process the versioned ironic OCI images are uploaded to [this repository](https://registry.nordix.org/harbor/projects/10/repositories/ironic-image).

-All of the IPA images are stored in Nordix Artifactory at this [location](https://artifactory.nordix.org/artifactory/airship/images/ipa) and under these location the IPA artifacts are groupped into different groups based on their characteristics.
+All of the IPA images are stored in Nordix Artifactory at this [location](https://artifactory.nordix.org/artifactory/airship/images/ipa) and under these location the IPA artifacts are grouped into different groups based on their characteristics.
-The versioned IPA images are sorted to different groups, the artifacts are groupped based on what Linux distribution is used as a base image, the grouping also takes into consideration the version of the distribution and whether the artifact was created as part of a review process or is it already in a finalized format called staging.
+The versioned IPA images are sorted to different groups, the artifacts are grouped based on what Linux distribution is used as a base image, the grouping also takes into consideration the version of the distribution and whether the artifact was created as part of a review process or is it already in a finalized format called staging.